-a.
-A vacancy in an elective office shall exist when a person resigns from the office, takes leave for one semester or longer and is not available to serve, or is no longer a member of the faculty.

-b.
-Any vacancy occurring among the elected officers or members of the Senate shall be filled by a special election, conducted among the appropriate voting constituency, within one month from the date that the vacancy occurs.
+- a.
+A vacancy in an elective position shall exist when a person completes the term of office, resigns from the position, takes leave for one semester or longer and is not available to serve, or is no longer a member of the faculty.
+A vacancy may also be declared to exist by a two-thirds vote of the Senate. - b.
+Any vacancy occurring among the elected officers or members of the Senate shall be filled, for the remainder of the vacated term, by a special election conducted among the appropriate voting constituency, within one month from the date that the vacancy occurs.